sjbrandenberg/ucla_geotech_tools/docs/random_field_README.md

 ```

 ## Example
 The Jupyter notebook example illustrates how to use the random_field package.
-Two examples are given in this Jupyter notebook, where random fields are generated using Gaussian and Markovian coorelation function, respectively.Feel free to modify the example to suit your own problem.
+Two examples are given in this Jupyter notebook, where random fields are generated using Gaussian and Markovian coorelation function, respectively.
+Feel free to modify the example to suit your own problem.
 Right click the link and use "Save link as".

 [random_field.ipynb](https://github.com/sjbrandenberg/ucla_geotech_tools/blob/main/random_field/random_field.ipynb)